 Phase 2 (July 2019 – September 2019): Pharos selected Ghana, Kenya, and Bangladesh for deeper analysis.
 The Pharos team completed a desk review of the family planning programs in these countries and conducted field visits in Ghana and Kenya, meeting with family planning, health financing, and other stakeholders and collecting data and documentation.
 A series of key informants from Bangladesh were interviewed remotely.
 From these conversations, Pharos refined its set of priority transition risks and recommendations for each country.

 Phase 3 (October 2019 – March 2020): Pharos completed the write-ups for the three case study countries and developed cross-cutting recommendations for national governments and donor partners.
-In general, to improve family planning transitions, Governments need to:
+Detailed recommendations are located in the report attached below.

 The full Pharos report was revised and validated through discussions with country and global experts.
 In March 2020, the Pharos team presented key findings and recommendations at a CGD-hosted meeting for family planning and health transition experts around the world.